dcastil/tailwind-merge/README.md

 I didn't run any performance benchmarks so far, but you should be able to merge a lot of classes per second.
 Some aspects of the library:

 -   Results get cached by default, so you don't need to worry about wasteful rerenders.
 The library uses a [LRU cache](<https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)>) which stores 500 different results.
-The cache size can be modified or being opt-out of by using `createTailwinfMerge()`.
+The cache size can be modified or being opt-out of by using `createTailwindMerge()`.
 -   Expensive computations of data structures happen on demand.

 ### Last conflicting class wins